Antibiotics

 Taking antibiotics with other medicines and alcohol

-Some antibiotics can cause difficulties if you take them with other medicines, foods or drinks.
+Some antibiotics cause difficulties when taken with other medicines, foods, or drinks.
 You might get a bad reaction from having the two things together.
-Sometimes, combinations of medicines affect how well one or the other works.
-You’ll find details of any substances you should avoid in the patient information leaflet that comes with your medicine.
+Or sometimes combinations of medicines affect how well one or the other works.
+The patient information leaflet will tell you if there’s anything you should avoid.
 Ask your pharmacist if you have any questions.
 Here are two important examples.

 Antibiotics and the contraceptive pill